 Just ask your pharmacist for a receipt and a claim form (FP57).

 At your dentist, you need a form FP64.

 Did You Know?

-All children receive free prescriptions until they are 16 (or 18 if in full-time education) and free dental care until they’re 18.
+All children receive free prescriptions until they’re 16 (or 18 if they’re in full-time education) and free dental care until they’re 18.

 There are other benefits and savings available for pregnant women and families.

-Read our guide Benefits and entitlements you can claim when you have a baby.
+Also read our guide on Benefits and entitlements you can claim when you have a baby.

 For more tips to keep prescription costs down, check out MoneySavingExpert’s Cheap & Free Prescriptionsopens in new window.